klopez67/iteration/writing_functions.md

 - standard deviation sigma
 - check code by running n = 30, mu= 4, sigma=12

+**You can set paramaters equal to default values by setting function (n=30,mu=2,sigma=2) but you can always override it by putting different values in when you run the code on inputs**

 ``` r
 sim_mean_sd = function(n, mu, sigma ) {